PoisotLab/ms_betacov_mapping/README.md

-and coevolutionary pressure: phylogeographic structure in bat hosts (and their diverse immune strategies [@Banerjee2020NovIns]) creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by their opportunities for either coevolutionary specialization or diversification through host jumps and recombination.
+and coevolutionary pressure: phylogeographic structure in bat hosts (and their diverse immune strategies [@Banerjee2020NovIns]) creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by their opportunities for either specialization or diversification through host jumps and recombination.

 Based on the geographic mosaic theory of coevolution, we developed a trivariate map of three facets of coevolutionary pressure (@fig:trivariate): (1) _host phylogenetic diversity_: a high diversity of